Investing term

 A single fund that automatically rebalances and gets more conservative as you approach a target retirement year.

-A target-date fund is a single fund built around a retirement year (like "2050") that automatically diversifies, rebalances, and gradually shifts from stocks toward bonds as that date nears.
-It's the ultimate one-decision investment — you pick the fund matching your timeline and it manages the whole glide path for you, ideal for hands-off, long-term saving.
+A target-date fund is a single fund built around a retirement year — like '2050' — that automatically diversifies, rebalances, and gradually shifts from stocks toward bonds as that date approaches.
+You pick the fund matching your timeline, and it manages the entire glide path for you.

 For example